shazashakeel15-tech/Superstore-Sales-Data-Analysis-Python-/README.md

 🚀 How to Run

-Clone the repository:
+Clone the repository:  Open titanic_analysis.ipynb in Jupyter Notebook or Google Colab.
+Run all cells to reproduce the analysis.
+Or open directly in Colab:
 [Open Superstore Notebook](https://github.com/shazashakeel15-tech/Superstore-Sales-Data-Analysis-Python-/blob/main/Superstore_Sales.ipynb)

-Open superstore_analysis.ipynb in Jupyter Notebook or Google Colab.

 Run all cells to reproduce the analysis.